scrapystaty/ericmartinezdev/README.md

 ### 👋 Hello, what you doing?
 Where you at?
 Oh, you got plans?

-# Currently offering free theme customizations
+# Offering free Shopify theme customizations

 - Can't 🛑, won't 🛑 improving in Shopify development.
 - If you have an anamzing 💡 for your Shopify store, I'm your guy.